synchronal/moar/README.md

   (which can be a number or time duration).
 * `assert_recent` asserts that a datetime is pretty close to now.
 * `assert_that` asserts that a pre-condition and post-condition are true after performing an action.
+* `refute_that` asserts that a condition didn't change after performing an action.

 `Moar.Atom`
 * `from_string` and `to_string` convert between strings and atoms, and don't fail if you try to convert an